sharetribe/just-enough-git/README.md

 The `edit-description` has now a new base.
 It has been placed on top of the latest changes on the master branch.
 Open the `index.html` file.
 You can see that the title includes now `and Github`, the change that was made in the `edit-title` branch.

-Now, let's push the updated branch to Github.
-This time we have to force push the branch, because it's history has changed:
+Push the updated branch to Github.
+This time we have to force push the branch, because its history has changed:

 ```
 git push --force
 ```

 **WARNING!** The main purpose of Git is to make sure you never lose any changed you've made.
-It's damn difficult to screw up things with Git so badly, that someone just lost his day's work.
+It's damn difficult to screw up things with Git so badly, that someone would lose his day's work.
 However, `--force` is the only command in Git which allows you to make catastrophical screw ups.
 So, be careful.
 Make sure you are in a correct branch when you force push. **NEVER force push on master branch.** **NEVER FORCE PUSH ON MASTER BRANCH**.

-**WARNING #2!** You ONLY need to force push after rebase. **Never force push, unless you have just rebased**
+**WARNING #2!** You ONLY need to force push after rebase. **Never force push, unless you have just rebased**.

-Let's recap again:
+Let's recap:

 * We have now learned how to `git rebase` your branch to include latest changes from master
+* We learned how to `git push --force` changes after rebase
+* We learned that with great `--force` comes a great responsibility.

 Sometimes two people edit the exactly same file and same line at the same time.
-In this situation, git doesn't know which one of the changes it should include.
+In this situation, git doesn't know which one it should include.
 This causes so called merge conflict.
-When you update your branch, a conflict may happen.
+When you rebase your branch, a conflict may happen.
 Next you'll learn how to solve a conflict.

 ### Resolving conflicts